-Passing by the hirundine rich camp site lakes where, Swallow, House Martin and Sand Martin could all be seen catching insects above the lakes and river, I headed on towards the millennium bridge area and my second patch tick of the day.
-Standing looking out over the set-aside and as I watched a Reed Bunting fly over the river towards me a Yellowhammer began singing, now Yellowhammer is a bird that I did see occasionally when I birded the area in the early 2000's, when the area was all fields, but it is by no means a common bird now, being seen usually only on passage.
+Passing by the hirundine rich camp site lakes where, Swallow, House Martin and Sand Martin could all be seen catching insects above the lakes and river.
+I headed on towards the millennium bridge area and my second patch tick of the day.
+Standing looking out over the set-aside, as I watched a Reed Bunting fly over the river towards me. a Yellowhammer began singing.
+Now Yellowhammer is a bird that I did see occasionally when I birded the area in the early 2000’s.
+When the area was all fields.
+But it is by no means a common bird now, being seen usually only on passage.

-Walking away from the bright yellow bird I heard yet another Willow Warbler singing across the river and then a strange warble from deep in the bushes next to me stopped me from carrying on, the noise a hint of one of two very similar sounding summer visiting birds.
-The small warbler took quite a while to get into full song but when it did the unmistakable tones of a Sedge Warbler could be heard, and then slowly it crept out to give me a very brief view, before ducking back into the bushes to continue its summer song.
+Walking away from the bright yellow bird I heard yet another Willow Warbler singing across the river, and then a strange warble from deep in the bushes next to me stopped me from carrying on.
+The noise a hint of one of two very similar sounding summer visiting birds.
+The small warbler took quite a while to get into full song but when it did the unmistakable tones of a Sedge Warbler could be hear.
+And then slowly it crept out to give me a very brief view, before ducking back into the bushes to continue its summer song.

 At least 3 Little Ringed Plover and 3 Redshank were moving around the reserve, the usual noisy Lapwing defending territory from all incomers, and with a few fly through Yellow Wagtails, the only notable birds, there was little else, apart from a nice close visit by Broken Wing the resident Greylag Goose.

-After leaving the hide I was heading back toward the aqueduct when one of the other birders spotted a bird in the surrounding hedge that flew off over the fields, and began waving to me, catching up he informed me that a male Wheatear had just flown off up the fields.
-After pointing out a Green woodpecker and passing Common Buzzard I headed off over the fields in hot pursuit!
+On leaving the hide I was heading back toward the aqueduct when one of the other birders spotted a bird in the surrounding hedge that flew off over the fields.
+And began waving to me.
+Catching up he informed me that a male Wheatear had just flown off up the fields.
+I pointed out a Green woodpecker and passing Common Buzzard I headed off over the fields in hot pursuit!

-I headed home now, past the Grey Wagtail at the aqueduct (my third species of wagtail of the day), I headed home pleased with two patch ticks and three patch year ticks better off.
+I headed home now, past the Grey Wagtail at the aqueduct (my third species of wagtail of the day).
+Leaving, pleased with two patch ticks and three patch year ticks better off.